 What technology is the imaging sensor in the Nikon D5100 based on?

 The camera features a CMOS (Complementary Metal–Oxide–Semiconductor) sensor.

-Which image processing chip is used to convert the raw signal into an image file and perform noise reduction and image sharpening?
+Which image processing chip is used in the Nikon D5100 to convert the raw signal into an image file and perform noise reduction and image sharpening?

 The camera has a native sensitivity range from ISO 100 to ISO 6400.

-Does the camera have a selfie-friendly screen?
+Does the Nikon D5100 have a selfie-friendly screen?

 Does the Nikon D5100 feature an autofocus assist light?

 What is the fastest shutter speed that can be used with the Nikon D5100 for flash photography?

-The D5200's flash sync speed is 1/200 sec.
+The D5100's flash sync speed is 1/200 sec.

-Which battery does the D5200 use?
+Which battery does the Nikon D5100 use?